Tarella Quin

-Tarella Quin or Quinn (1877–1934), was an Australian children's author and novelist.
-She was also known as Mrs T. S. Daskein.
+Tarella Quin (1877 – 22 October 1945), was an Australian children's author, novelist and short story writer.
+Known as Ella, she wrote under various names, including Tarella Quin, Tarella Daskein, James Dare, James Adare and Tarella Quin Daskein.

 Tarella Quin, daughter of Edith Quin (née Dollman) and pastoralist and politician Edward Quin, was born in 1877 on a property near Wilcannia, New South Wales.
 She was educated in Adelaide at Miss Thornber's school in Unley Park.

 Several of her books were illustrated by Ida Rentoul Outhwaite.